MongoDB catalogs #

 Set permissions #

-This optional step allows you to configure read only access to the catalog.
+This optional step allows you to configure read-only access or full read and write access to the catalog.

-Use the following steps to assign read access to roles:
+Use the following steps to assign read-only access to all roles:

-- Select one or more Starburst Galaxy roles from the list to grant read access to the data.
+- Expand the drop-down menu in the Roles with read access field and select one or more roles from the list to grant read-only access to.

 Add to cluster #